jbenj-upenn/CLIreadmeGenerator/readme.md

 I invite any and all coders to jump in here and steer me straight.
 At this point, however, my brain is no longer functioning and I'm leaving well-enough alone.

+SCREENSHOTS are found below.
+For a GIF of the code working in VS Code's terminal, please click into the assets folder and have a look.

 ![First](/assets/snip1.png)
 ![Second](/assets/snip2.png)
 ![Third](/assets/snip3.png)